Vintage Toys We Love! 1950s 1960s 1970s

 Tree house is tin and plastic 3 story round house.
 Elevator, swing, built in beds, cabinet, table, 2 chairs and 2 cheese slices.
 2 twin mice.
 Mr. & Mrs. Mouse House was a two story house, with beds tables, chairs and the Mother & Father mice with night gowns.
 Sorry, I don't have a decent photo of the M&M Mouse House.

 When in stock, the mouse houses would be on the Toys 2 page.

 Clancy (Clancey) the Great Roller Skating Chimpanzee by Ideal - 1963

 One of the many cool toy inventions by Marvin Glass.
 22" tall.
 Battery Operated.
 3 D cells in his shoe.
 Mechanism in hand allows him to skate forward when you press switch.
 Also, if you attach his special hat in the same hand and throw a coin in it - the electrical circuit is completed and he will skate forward.
 He originally came with 2 metal coins - which were plain metal "slugs" about the size of a half dollar coin.
 He will also work with quarters or dimes.
 His head turns side to side when skating forward.
 One problem with Clancy, When you find one that "works" it doesn't necessarily mean he will walk/skate forward.
 He has a special part in his leg that makes him actually skate forward, but over time, this thin rubber part would disintegrate and crumble - and he won't go forward (he will just skate in place).
-I have a replacement part that works and will never disintegrate.
-So all Clancy's purchased here will actually WORK!
+I have found that a small plastic ball 3/4" inserted by front of foot by gear mechanism will help him move forward.